 - Last, to the large mixing bowl, add the sun dried tomatoes, fresh herbs and pour on the dressing.
 Mix and chill until ready to enjoy!

-This pasta salad with peas and asparagus is a lip smackin’, texture rich and creamy macaroni salad that’s fabulous for sharing.
+This peas and asparagus pasta salad is a lip smackin’, texture rich and creamy macaroni salad that’s fabulous for sharing.
 It’s easy (something I rarely say when it comes to cooking) to pull together too, requiring only one pot to cook the pasta, asparagus and peas.
 Whip the dressing up while the pasta chills in the fridge and it’s ready.

-What to Serve this Pasta Salad Recipe With
+What to Serve with this Spring Pasta Salad

-Macaroni salad with peas and asparagus can be shared along side just about any recipe you’d grill or share with BBQ sauce.
+Peas and asparagus pasta salad can be shared along side just about any recipe you’d grill or share with BBQ sauce.
 Also, it makes a delicious pairing with sandwiches and lettuce wraps.
 Here are some recipes I love to share this easy pasta salad with:

 - Make it Gluten Free or Gluten Full: Use your favorite pasta in this creamy macaroni salad recipe, gluten free or not.
 My favorite gluten free pasta is Jovial brand.
 My favorite gluten full elbows is Field Day.